RedHatInsights/payload-tracker/README.md

 --------------------
 The Payload Tracker is a centralized location for tracking payloads through the Platform.
 Finding the status (current, or past) of a payload is difficult as logs are spread amongst various services and locations.
 Furthermore, Prometheus is meant purely for an aggregation of metrics and not for individualized transactions or tracking.

-The Payload Tracker aims to provide a mechanism to query for a `payload_id,` `inventory_id,` or `system_uuid` (machine-id) and see the current, last or previous X statuses of this upload through the platform.
+The Payload Tracker aims to provide a mechanism to query for a `request_id,` `inventory_id,` or `system_uuid` (physical machine-id) and see the current, last or previous X statuses of this upload through the platform.
 In the future, hopefully it will allow for more robust filtering based off of `service,` `account,` and `status.`

 The ultimate goal of this service is to say that the upload made it through X services and was successful, or that the upload made it through X services was a failure and why it was a failure.